vertelab/weblatetools/README.md

 Install_po can also update Git with the latest changes

+__I want to translate the contract-module using latest glossary for Odoo 18 in OCA__

 __I want to create a new glossary on OCA for project contract__

 1) download glossary from Odoo